komal-k25/SafeSpace---A-Mental-Health-App/README.md

-# SafeSpace — An Anonymous Mental Health Support Platform
+# SAFESPACE — An Anonymous Mental Health Support Platform

 SafeSpace is a desktop-based mental health support application designed to provide users with a secure and anonymous environment to seek help, schedule counselling sessions, and track emotional well-being without fear of judgement.